-You must have undertaken counselling skills training, e.g. our Level 2 Certificate in Counselling Skills or equivalent units/qualifications of a minimum of 75 Guided Learning Hours.
-This unit/qualification is intended for candidates who want to take the next step in training to become a counsellor (having already acquired counselling skills) and learn more about counselling theory and agency work.
+You must have undertaken counselling skills training, such as our Level 2 Certificate in Counselling Skills or equivalent.
+This qualification is intended for candidates who want to take the next step in training to become a counsellor (having already acquired counselling skills) and learn more about counselling theory and agency work.

-As well as deepening the skills you learned on Level 2, you will be introduced to three main theoretical approaches to counselling and find out what you can expect from working with counselling agencies.
+As well as deepening the skills you learned on Level 2, you will be introduced to three main theoretical approaches to counselling and learn about working with counselling agencies.
 As part of this qualification you can volunteer to work for an agency in a non-counselling capacity.
-Working on an agency-based project is also an effective way of securing a work placement for further counselling experience which you will need if you decide to progress to Level 4.
+Working for an agency-based project is also an effective way of securing a work placement for further counselling experience which you will need if you decide to progress to Level 4.

-This is a robust and ethical course, led by professional psychotherapist facilitators who will encourage and support participants to examine and resolve their own emotional issues.
-A Counselling Skills Level 2 qualification or equivalent is compulsory for entrance onto this course.
-All applicants must also fill in an application form and attend an interview with a member of the tutor team.
+This is a robust and ethical course, led by professional psychotherapist facilitators who will encourage and support participants to further examine develop their personal awareness.
+All applicants must fill in an application form and attend an interview with a member of the tutor team.
 If you have any questions or difficulties, please ring the Banbury Therapy Centre on 01295 231320.

 The Banbury Counselling Academy encourages creative activities to cement learning.
-This year our Level 3 Students of 2017 wrote these poems to describe their experience:
+Last year our Level 3 students wrote these poems to describe their experience:

 Remember when we started